 Make sure that the listener knows the topic of the conversation, or inform them when you are changing the topic.
 This makes conversation easier to follow and helps them to understand the content better.

 Write down important information

 If the listener is still unable to hear well, you may note down important information on a piece of paper or on your mobile phone.
 This may help to prevent any miscommunication.

-Contributed by Allied Health Services (Audiology)
+- Article contributed by Audiology, Allied Health Services -